 If you reach 50 with no savings, it’s natural to feel anxious about the future.
-But don’t worry, you still have time to make money, save and invest before retirement.
+But don’t worry, you still have time to make money, save, and invest well before retirement.

 It might be tempting to think you can’t do enough before you retire.
-You might want to give up and rely on pensioner benefits and the state pension.
-However, you can’t rely on the state, because you never know what will happen in the future.
-Now is the time to grasp the nettle, and make and save your own money.
+You may feel like now the only option is to wait and rely on pensioner benefits and the State Pension.
+However, we can never truly rely on the state, because we never know what’ll happen in the future.
+Luckily, there are things you can do now to make sure your future looks a lot more secure.

 - Take a reality check

 - Consider equity release

 First, reconsider the way you view your life and work.
 If you have no savings at 50, you may have to work until you’re at least 70.
 This isn’t something many of us like to contemplate, but remember you’re not the only one.
 Lots of people work for longer these days and it’s not always as bad as it sounds.
 There are good sides:

 - It keeps your brain active which comes with plenty of health benefits.